kombucha-js/react-rerenderers/README.md

 ```

 Note that `useState()` hook calling at the `<AppView/>` component is eliminated.
-See it just works fine.

-And you will see that this small difference invokes a drastic change of the
+And you will see that this small difference triggers a drastic change of the
 component design.